June 29th - July 26th, 2014

 Some class exercises will involve tours of campus and the local community as well as reviews of off-site excursions.
 Workbooks will be provided that will allow participants to reflect on their accomplishments at the completion of the program.
 Back to top

 Fun with math.
 This class will introduce students to general math, Algebra, and Geometric concepts.
-Students will use their knowledge of these basic math principles to solve everyday practical problems.
-Instruction will be non-traditional presenting students with practical, everyday situations and how to solve these problems people normally face.
+Students will use their knowledge of these basic math principles to solve every day practical problems.
+Instruction will be non-traditional, presenting students with practical, everyday situations and how to solve these problems people normally face.
 In a hundred tries, how many times will the coin actually turn up heads, tails?
 What is the probability of an event happening?
-How do I determine how tall the tree is without a tape measure?
-How is a batting average determined?
 What does Einstein’s Theory of Relativity really mean?
-Etc, etc, etc. Back to top
+Math is explored in a fun environment in which games, puzzles and challenges allow each student to enjoy the process of doing math.
+Back to top

 This class is designed to integrate the fundamentals of journalism with the layout and design skills of media production.
 Field trips will be taken to visit the various media i.e. a newspaper and TV stations in the local area of San Diego.
 Students will write, design and produce a newspaper, a slideshow, and a short video revolving around the summer experiences at Academy by the Sea.
 Back to top

 Reading and Writing

 This class will consist of three sections to accommodate the various grade levels of middle school through high school.
 Every effort will be made to place students in an age/grade appropriate class.
 The emphasis will be on the skills of effective writing.
 Reading will play a part in so far as students will read material for comprehension which will lend itself to their various writings.
 The class will offer an overview of the various types of writing, writing styles, and structure.
 While grammar and punctuation will be a part of the instruction, it will not be the main emphasis.
 The class will focus on the difference between informal and formal writing, knowing your audience, and the process by which a writer moves effectively from thought to the written form.
 Back to top